 \section{Conclusions}

 We searched in all the available literature for observations of X-ray binaries in high/soft state, where it is expected that the inner disk is closest to the innermost stable circular orbit ($r_{\rm in}\sim r_{\rm isco}$) according to the Kerr metric, to test if there are deviations from general relativity.
-We selected the measurements made by using the {\tt diskbb} model, we applied the best corrections for the Comptonization \citep{SHIMURA1995} and the inner boundary \citep{KUBOTA1998}, we made all the values homogeneous according to the most recent and reliable values of the reference quantities ($r_{\rm g}$, $a$, $d$, $i$).
+We selected the measurements made by using the {\tt diskbb} model, we applied the best corrections for the Comptonization \cite{SHIMURA1995} and the inner boundary \cite{KUBOTA1998}, we made all the values homogeneous according to the most recent and reliable values of the reference quantities ($r_{\rm g}$, $a$, $d$, $i$).
 All measured radii are consistent with the expectations of general relativity.
 Some anomalous cases can be easily reconciled by taking into account Comptonization and how it affects the estimate of $T_{\rm in}$, uncertainties in the reference quantities, and instrumental biases.

-Given this negative result, we would like to set a constraint on the values expected from asymptotically safe gravity \citep{SANCHEZ2024}.
+Given these negative results, we would like to set a constraint on the values expected from asymptotically safe gravity according to S\'anchez \cite{SANCHEZ2024}.
 The best case for setting a constraint on $\xi$ in Eq.~(\ref{defG}) is the measurement of Cygnus X-1 made by \citet{TOMSICK2014} with \emph{Suzaku} and \emph{NuSTAR} ($1-300$~keV) on October 31 - November 1, 2012.
-Cyg X-1 has a reliable data set of ($r_{\rm g}$, $a$, $d$, $i$)\footnote{The spin of Cyg~X-1 has been measured both with the FeK$\alpha$ line \citep{FABIAN2012} and the continuum fitting, resulting in consistent values \citep{SALVESEN2021}, and in agreement with the spin-orbit coupling \citep{MILLERJ2021}.} and the selected case offers an excellent X-ray statistics.
-By assuming $a=0.98$ (the arithmetic mean of the measured values), which implies an expected $r_{\rm isco}=1.61r_{\rm g}$ from GR (Kerr metric), and considering the measurement errors in the above cited observation ($-0.27r_{\rm g}$ at 90\% confidence level, which is $1.645\sigma$), we would have been able to measure a significant ($5\sigma$) deviation from GR, corresponding to $r_{\rm isco}\lesssim 0.79r_{\rm g}$, if and only if:
+Cyg X-1 has a reliable data set of ($r_{\rm g}$, $a$, $d$, $i$)\footnote{The spin of Cyg~X-1 has been measured both with the FeK$\alpha$ line \cite{FABIAN2012} and the continuum fitting, resulting in consistent values \cite{SALVESEN2021}, and in agreement with the spin-orbit coupling \cite{MILLERJ2021}.} and the selected case offers an excellent X-ray statistics.
+By assuming $a=0.98$ (the arithmetic mean of the measured values), which implies an expected $r_{\rm isco}=1.61r_{\rm g}$ from GR (Kerr metric), and considering the measurement errors in the above cited observation ($-0.27r_{\rm g}$ at 90\% confidence level, which is $1.645\sigma$), we would have been able to measure a significant ($5\sigma$) deviation from GR, corresponding to $r_{\rm isco}\lesssim 0.79r_{\rm g}$(\footnote{Obviously, $r_{\rm g}$ here refers to the classical value, which is used as reference for the comparison.}), if and only if: